Josh961/imessage-exporter-standalone/exporter-cli/docs/faq.md

 Messages that have expired from this restoration process are permanently deleted and cannot be recovered.

+In some instances, deleted messages are removed from the `chat_message_join` table but not from the `messages` table.
+These messages will populate in `Orphaned.html` or `Orphaned.txt`.

 ***

 #### How fast is `imessage-exporter`?